-comprehension.
+In this manuscript, we present a systematic review of the involvement of subcortical grey matter structures in verbal semantic comprehension.
 As neuro-anatomic and neurocognitive representation strongly depend on the type of task used during neuroimaging, the following paragraphs provide a short overview of verbal semantic comprehension tasks at word and sentence level.
 At word level, meaning depends on the semantic relationship among individual words.
 Two classic tasks to investigate verbal semantic comprehension are word categorization and association.
 Categorization is fundamental to understand and use the concepts in semantic memory, as this process organizes our knowledge and relates items to other familiar items.
 At least two types of categorization processes can be distinguished.
 In similarity-based categorization, category membership is determined by the overall similarity to category examples or to prototypes.
 This process involves a global comparison of the test item with memorized instances of the category, or a comparison with an abstracted prototype representing category members (Medin, Goldstone, & Gentner, 1993).
-In rulebased categorization, specific features must be considered.
+In rule-based categorization, specific features must be considered.
 A test item is evaluated with reference to specific rules representing category membership criteria (Smith, Patalano, & Jonides, 1998; Smith & Sloman, 1994).
-The latter type of categorization requires multiple executive processes such as working memory, selective attention, inhibitory control and task switching (Grossman et al., 2002).
-A second task within the research of semantic word comprehension is association, which is dissociable in two major subtypes: (1) compositional association (two items are associated, but retain their individuality - e.g. fork and knife), and (2) noncompositional association (two items become semantically fused - e.g. computer and virus) (Kounios, Smith, Yang, Bachman, & D'Esposito, 2001).
+The latter type of categorization requires multiple executive processes such as working memory, selective attention, inhibitory control and task switching (Grossman, et al., 2002).
+Another typical task within the research of semantic word comprehension is association, which is dissociable in two major subtypes: (1) compositional associations (two items are associated, but retain their individuality -e.g. fork and knife), and (2) noncompositional associations (two items become semantically fused - e.g. computer and virus) (Kounios, Smith, Yang, Bachman, & D'Esposito, 2001).
 An application of the noncompositional type of association is the Semantic Object Retrieval Task (SORT).
-SORT is a semantic fusion task in which participants push a button if two combined features (e.g. desert and hump), make them think of a third object (e.g. camel) (Kraut et al., 2007).
+SORT is a semantic fusion task in which participants push a button if two combined features (e.g. desert and hump), make them think of a third object (e.g. camel) (Kraut, et al., 2007).
 Besides the classical categorization and association tasks, several other tasks have been used to investigate semantic word comprehension (e.g. synonym, ambiguity and reading tasks).

 At sentence level, comprehension depends on orthographic/phonological, semantic, (morpho)syntactic and prosodic information (Friederici, 2011).
 When focusing on semantics, orthographic, phonological, (morpho)syntactical and prosodic demands need to be controlled for.
-An example of a verbal semantic comprehension paradigm is the comparison of processing semantically implausible sentences with the processing of plausible sentences.
-When listening or reading, internal models might support comprehension, by using the context of a partially presented sentence in order to predict the upcoming information (Lesage, Morgan, Olson, Meyer, & Miall, 2012).
-Processing implausible sentences creates a mismatch between what is expected and the actual incoming information and can provide important insights into (sub)cortical functions.
+An example of a verbal semantic comprehension paradigm is the comparison of processing semantically implausible sentences with plausible sentences.
+When listening or reading, internal models might help comprehension, by using the context of a partially presented sentence to predict the next word (Lesage, Morgan, Olson, Meyer, & Miall, 2012).
+The processing of implausible sentences creates a mismatch between what is expected and the actual incoming information and may provide important insights into (sub)cortical functions.